 “You’re going to get struck off if you write that.
 Change it to “pus-like” or put a hyphen in that somewhere.”

 I look down at the offending phrase.
 ‘She has a pussy discharge.’

-Obs and gynae being one of the specialties where there are a lot of bodily fluids splashed around, we get a lot of side-splitting jokes about bodily fluids, objects found where they shouldn’t be, plus all the daft things patients say.
-To give Kay his due, he respects female anatomy and although this is a no-holds-barred account – so we get an eyeful in words so to speak – he doesn’t make fun of it.
+Obs and gynae, being one of the specialities where there are a lot of bodily fluids splashed around, we get a lot of side-splitting jokes about bodily fluids objects found where they shouldn’t be, plus all the daft things patients say.
+To give Kay his due, he respects female anatomy and although this is a no-holds-barred account – so we get an eyeful in words so to speak, he doesn’t make fun of it.

 Strykowski is pronounced Strike-Offski, so I’m not convinced it’s a great name for a doctor.

 This hilarity is tempered by the sheer hard work, night shifts, and the amount of unpaid overtime that Kay works for such low pay.
 For some years, there is no way he and his girlfriend H can afford to buy a small flat, especially as he must change jobs and move hospitals within their area ‘deanery’ every six months until he’s a senior registrar.
 Health Minister Jeremy Hunt is emphatically given ‘no thanks’ in the books acknowledgements.